Integrate Catalyst SD-WAN Manager with Security Cloud Control

 2. Choose Administration > Settings > System > Organization Name.

-The Organization Name field provides the information.
-It is a unique identifier used to establish secure control connections within the SD-WAN environment.
+The Organization Name field contains a unique identifier that establishes secure control connections within the SD-WAN environment.

 1. Log in to your Catalyst SD-WAN Manager.